-ALDA Inc., in association with Thomas Harder & Co. is pleased to submit to you, as Chairman of the Beaumont Basin Watermaster, a draft of the Beaumont Basin Watermaster Annual Report for Calendar Year 2020.
-This draft report summarizes all production, spreading, water rights issues, and storage activities that took place during calendar year 2020.
-Further, it documents changes in water levels and storage conditions, as well as an estimate of the Basin Operating Safe Yield for 2020.
-Finally, the report presents an evaluation of water quality conditions for all domestic wells during the 2016-2020 five-year period and for the Maximum Benefit Monitoring Program.
+ALDA Inc., in association with Thomas Harder & Co. is pleased to submit to you, as Chairman of the Beaumont Basin Watermaster, the Beaumont Basin Watermaster Consolidated Annual Report and Engineering Report for Calendar Year 2020.
+This final report summarizes all production, spreading, water rights, and storage activities that took place during calendar year 2020.
+Further, it documents changes in water levels and storage conditions, as well as, an estimate of the Basin Operating Safe Yield for 2020.
+Finally, the Annual Report presents an evaluation of water quality conditions in the basin for the 2016-2020 five-year period.